JadSCode/JadSCode.github.io/_posts/2016-04-26-How-to-use-your-DropBox-as-a-true-git-server.md

 Today, I'm going to introduce [git-remote-dropbox](https://github.com/anishathalye/git-remote-dropbox) , a tool that let you turn your DropBox into a real git server.

-Maybe you are wondering why doing that, while there are a bunch of free services as bitbucket and others that offers unlimited private repositories ?
+Maybe you are wondering why doing that, while there are a bunch of free services as bitbucket and others that offer unlimited private repositories ?

 That's true, but wouldn't be good if we keep our regular files and codes together in one place :sunglasses: ?
 All in One backup !